-Olay is a popular American skincare brand, known for their “ageless” skincare and beauty products, but is Olay cruelty-free in 2019?
+Olay is a popular American skincare brand, known for their “ageless” skincare and beauty products, but is Olay cruelty-free?

 Is Olay Cruelty-Free?

-Olay is not cruelty-free in 2019; Olay products are sold in China and are required by law to be tested on animals in 2019.
+Olay is not cruelty-free; Olay products are sold in China and are required by law to be tested on animals.

-In addition, Olay is owned by P&G, a parent corporation that is not cruelty-free and tests on animals when required by law in 2019.
+In addition, Olay is owned by P&G, a parent corporation that is not cruelty-free and tests on animals when required by law.

 On Olay’s website, it states that Olay does not test their products on animals and that in some countries where Olay is sold, they can be required by law to submit their products to labs that conduct animal testing.
 And this is the reason why Olay does not claim to be “cruelty-free”.